kbrw/ewebmachine/README.md

   define at the same time an `Ewebmachine.Builder.Handlers` and the matching spec to use it, and a plug `:resource_match` to do the match and execute the associated plug.
-The macro `resources_plugs` helps you to define commong plug pipeling
+The macro `resources_plugs` helps you to define common plug pipeline

 ## Example usage